mpharrigan/quant-accel/README.md

 # Software Design

-This package takes a very object-oriented approach to the problem.
+This package takes a very object-oriented approach in its design.
 Each combination of [toy system, adaptive scheme] is enclosed in a `Configuration` object.
 Each `Configuration` has a

     - Method that yields a number of `AdaptiveParam` objects which contain tunable parameters.
     - `Simulator` object